tthkbw/epub_pager/README.md

    multiple errors, often dozens or even hundreds of errors, and even more warnings.
 It is recommended to run external epubcheck with the `-e` option to report only errors, not warnings.
-The example scripts do this, and epubpaginator does this when running the Python epubchek module. epubpaginator simply reports these errors and whether there was a difference in the number of warnings, errors, or fatal errors between the check of the original book and the paginated book.
+The example scripts do this, and epubpaginator does this when running the Python epubcheck module. epubpaginator simply reports these errors and whether there was a difference in the number of warnings, errors, or fatal errors between the check of the original book and the paginated book.
 4. Fortunately, most epub readers are very forgiving of warnings, errors and fatal errors reported by epubcheck.
-While it is common for epubcheck to report errors and even fatal errors, it is relatively uncommon for epub readers to improperly render the epub book.
+While it is common for epubcheck to report errors or even fatal errors, it is relatively uncommon for epub readers to improperly render the epub book.
 5. The most common errors that occur in epubpaginator formatted books that are not present in the original book have to do with pagelines